casskoev/water-instrument-dashboard/docs/MAINTENANCE.md

 Instrument Dashboard up to date: editing items, adding tailored resources, adjusting vocabulary notes, and getting changes deployed.

-The audience is the project maintainer (currently Cas) or anyone they hand the keys to.
-Following this SOP keeps the local repo, the deployed app, and the item bank in sync.
+The audience is the project maintainer or anyone they hand the keys to.
+Following this SOP keeps the local repository, the deployed app, and the item bank in sync.

 ## Where things live